ubeml/.github/profile/README.md

-# Ube ML
+# Sidenote.ai
 You've found our Github repository!
-Check out our latest at https://ubeml.com.
+Check out our latest at https://sidenote.ai.